 Thanks to its practical hatchback configuration, the CT 200h boasts a useful 14.6 cubic feet of cargo space.
 One downside of the cabin is a smattering of low-rent materials, a concession to the car's relatively low price.

 Trim Level Breakdown

-The base model CT 200h comes standard with imitation leather upholstery, dual-zone automatic climate control, a smart key with push-button start, a power driver's seat, a six-speaker AM/FM/CD stereo system with satellite radio and a USB input jack, Bluetooth smartphone connectivity and cruise control.
+The base model CT 200h comes standard with imitation leather upholstery, a leather-wrapped shift knob, dual-zone automatic climate control, a smart key with push-button start, a power driver's seat, a six-speaker AM/FM/CD stereo system with satellite radio and a USB input jack, Bluetooth smartphone connectivity, cruise control and LED daytime running lights.

 The up-level CT 200h Premium adds a sunroof and heated seats.
 Exclusive to the Premium trim are optional leather seats, a navigation system and the F Sport Package.

 An optional F Sport Package (available only on Premium trim models) ups the handling and appearance antes with an F Sport-tuned suspension and 17-inch wheels with high-gloss finish.